-I specialise in working with young people (11 – 18) and have specific training for working with this age group.
+I specialise in working with young people and young adults and have specific training for working with these age groups.

-I work with young people who have experienced trauma and historical abuse, as well as issues such as bullying, self-esteem, depression, eating, self-harm, suicide and bereavement, among other areas.
+I work with those who have experienced trauma and historical abuse, as well as issues such as bullying, self-esteem, depression, eating, self-harm, suicide and bereavement, among other areas.

-Young people say they feel understood and valued in our sessions together and that after the initial (often nervous!) meeting that they have really enjoyed coming to counselling.
+Young people and young adults say they feel understood and valued in our sessions together and that after the initial (often nervous!) meeting that they have really enjoyed coming to counselling.